 Through this panel, you will get to try out some of Boots’ range, including skincare, cosmetics, sun care and toiletries.
 There are no points on offer, but you do get to keep the products.

 Like Tesco Homepanels, Boots also has limited space for testers.
 And even if they are taking on new recruits, you may not be accepted as they may already have enough people with your demographics.

 Like Boots, Alba Science will mainly send you cosmetics to test.
 However, these products tend to come from the higher end of the market.

 But not only do you get to test products, but you may also have the opportunity to attend clinical trials at their Edinburgh office.

-If you’re a bit of a wizz around the kitchen, then I’m sure you’ve heard of the Ninja range before.
+If you’re a bit of a whizz around the kitchen, then I’m sure you’ve heard of the Ninja range before.
 And if you’re a fan, why not try out their latest range of kitchen appliances?
-All you need to do is fill out a simple form, pass over a few details on you, your home and your cleaning habits.
+All you need to do is fill out a simple form, and pass over a few details about you, your home and your cleaning habits.

 When Ninja launches a new product, they’ll review all the applications and if you’re a good fit, you could be in with a chance of testing the product.

 Moving away from physical products, why not look at testing websites?
 You don’t actually get to keep anything, but you do get paid.

 My favourite site at the moment is IntelliZoom.
 There are three types of tests you can complete.

 - Simple website tests $2 – just follow some instructions whilst using a website.
 You’ll be required to click or select the right buttons or menus.